 Acclaimed filmmaker and artist Warwick Thornton has a distinctive and powerful cinematic voice.
 He won the Cannes Film Festival's Camera d'Or for his debut feature, Samson and Delilah (2009) and exhibited Stranded (2011) at the Samstag Museum of Art during the Adelaide Film Festival.

-Mother Courage is an immersive film installation that offers a striking and poetic perspective of Indigenous life in Australia.
-Based upon Bertolt Brecht's play Mother Courage and Her Children, it explores cultural displacement and the tensions between contemporary urban and traditional Indigenous lifestyles.
+Mother Courage was an immersive film installation that offered a striking and poetic perspective of Indigenous life in Australia.
+Based upon Bertolt Brecht's play Mother Courage and Her Children, it explored cultural displacement and the tensions between contemporary urban and traditional Indigenous lifestyles.

-On the final weekend of this much celebrated exhibition, Thornton's mischievous title character takes her art to the street, parking her van in the Fed Square Atrium.
-This will occur as part of The Light in Winter , Fed Square's month-long program of free performances, exhibitions, film screenings and forums.
+On the final weekend of this much celebrated exhibition, Thornton's mischievous title character took her art to the street, parking her van in the Fed Square Atrium.
+This occurred as part of The Light in Winter , Fed Square's month-long program of free performances, exhibitions, film screenings and forums.